gardener/gardener/docs/proposals/08-shoot-apiserver-via-sni.md

 events { }
 ```

-### In-cluster communication to the apiserver when ExernalName is supported
+### In-Cluster Communication to the apiserver when ExernalName is Supported

 Even if in future versions of Kubernetes, the master service of type `ExternalName` is supported, we still have the problem that in-cluster workload can talk to the server via DNS.
-For this to work we still need the above mentioned proxy (this time listening on another IP address `10.0.0.2`).
+For this to work, we still need the above mentioned proxy (this time listening on another IP address `10.0.0.2`).
 An additional change to CoreDNS would be needed:

 ```text
 default.svc.cluster.local.:8053 {